 - While baking, combine the last 5 ingredients listed in a separate bowl and mix until creamy and smooth.

 - Once the brownies are done baking and have cooled, frost with this mixture.

-Once the brownies are done baking and have cooled, frost them with the mixture and enjoy!
-One batch makes approximately nine of these chocolate sweet potato brownies.
 Want something a little extra?
 Try topping the brownies with mini dark chocolate chips.

 - Prep Time: 15 min

 - Cook Time: 30 min

 - Serving Size: 1 brownie